Stochastic Geometry Modeling of Cellular V2X Communication Over Shared Channels: Introduction

-Different from the downlink communication studied in \cite{guha2016cellular}, we focus on the uplink communication of V2X networks driven by the stringent high reliability requirements for safety, traffic management and infotainment applications， where the locations of vehicles are modeled as a Cox process on a Poison Line Process (PLP), and the cellular BSs are deployed as 2D PPP.
-A flexible V2X link selection scheme is proposed to control the amount of vehicular interference and the number of vehicles operating on the cellular band.
-Our contributions can be summarized as follows: \begin{itemize} \item We present a comprehensive and tractable analytical framework for analyzing the uplink communication of cellular V2X networks, where the vehicles decide to transmit to other vehicle or cellular BS via shared carriers depending on their corresponding distances and association bias. \item Based on the proposed V2X link selection scheme, we derive the shortest distances and the association probabilities of the vehicles using the V2V link or the V2B link via the shared cellular carriers, respectively. \item We derive the analytical expressions for the success probabilities of the V2V communication and the V2B communication, and the overall success probability of typical vehicle (i.e., V2X communication) using the uplink cellular resources, which are validated by Monte Carlo simulation. \item In V2X network with low and medium vehicle intensity on the roads, there is almost equal probability transmitting via the V2V and the V2B link.
-Moreover, cellular based V2V link success probability increases at faster rate with the increase of vehicle nodes, and the success probability of the V2X communication improves with increasing the road intensity \item Our results shown that the success probability of the V2X communication is much higher than that of the V2V communication, as both cellular based V2V and V2B links supplement each other to achieve higher success probability of V2X communication.
+{The present paper can be seen as an extension to downlink communication work presented by} \cite{guha2016cellular,choi2018analytical,chetlur2018success}. {In this paper, we focus on the C-V2X communication driven by the stringent high reliability, coverage and spectral efficiency requirements for safety, traffic management and infotainment applications.
+In this paper, we model the C-V2X communication where messages can be exchanged directly between nearby vehicles in direct mode or vehicles can send messages to nearby vehicles through V2I/N links in infrastructure mode using V2X application server to achieve larger coverage area as envisaged in C-V2X.
+Therefore, in this paper, we propose sharing of V2V and cellular uplink frequency bands for C-V2X communication in direct and infrastructure modes to improve spectral efficiency. {In our proposed model, the direct mode communication can share the frequencies with cellular uplink instead of downlink as defined by 3GPP Release 14} \cite{3GPPRelease14}.
+Hence, interference characterization presented in this paper is different from downlink analysis proposed by} \cite{guha2016cellular,choi2018analytical,chetlur2018success}. {Due to the shared spectrum between the direct mode links and cellular uplinks, the receiving vehicle or base-station (BS) communication with the nearest transmitting test vehicle will be interfered by the communication of all other vehicles transmitting on a particular frequency resource.
+In this case, no interference from cellular base-stations will be observed by the receiving vehicle or BS as downlink is not being shared by direct mode or cellular uplink.} Furthermore, authors in \cite{guha2016cellular,choi2018analytical,chetlur2018success} {have not considered messages transmission from a vehicle to cellular network on uplink channels to route traffic from a given vehicle to nearby vehicles through cellular network which is required in infrastructure mode of C-V2X.
+To achieve this, we calculate association probabilities for selecting the direct and infrastructure modes which has not been previously presented in the existing literature.} Additionally, we suggest a mechanism during association process to control vehicular communication over cellular network to limit interference levels to cellular users.
+In our system model, the locations of vehicles are modeled as a Cox process on a Poisson Line Process (PLP), and the cellular BSs of V2N are deployed as 2D PPP.
+Our contributions can be summarized as follows: \begin{itemize} \item {We present a comprehensive and tractable analytical framework for analyzing the cellular V2X communication, where the vehicles decide to transmit to other vehicles in direct mode or cellular BS in infrastructure mode via shared V2V and cellular uplink carriers depending on their corresponding distances, propagation environments and association bias.} \item Based on the proposed C-V2X mode selection scheme, we derive the shortest distances and the association probabilities of the vehicles using direct or infrastructure mode via the shared V2V and cellular uplink carriers, respectively. \item {We derive the analytical expressions for the success probabilities of the V2V communication, V2B and the B2V communication, and the overall success probability of receiving vehicle (i.e., C-V2X communication) using shared V2V and cellular uplink resources, which are validated by Monte Carlo simulation.} \item In C-V2X network with low and medium vehicle intensity on the roads, there is almost equal probability of transmission via the direct or infrastructure modes.
+Moreover, infrastructure mode success probability increases at faster rate with the increase of vehicle nodes, and the success probability of the C-V2X communication in direct mode improves with increasing the road intensity. \item Our results have shown that the success probability of the C-V2X communication {while using both direct and infrastructure modes is comparable with that of the V2V communication alone and network mode facilitates vehicular communication over longer ranges without the requirement of RSUs.}

 \end{itemize}